Faisalboo/Datathon/README.md

 --------------
 This is our first exposure in the AI field.

-Our work was heavily inspired by: https://youtu.be/VPQsK86Gl5c?si=J6niXQ9pkCJWYbUJ
+This is the tutorial that was used: https://youtu.be/VPQsK86Gl5c?si=J6niXQ9pkCJWYbUJ